[C#] Entity Framework Core -Relationship Establishment Conditions-

 If you follow the rules, you don't need to write it, but it's worth making it clear in the following cases:

-- I want to define one-to-one relationships reliably
+- We want to clearly define one-to-one relationships

-- I want to fix foreign key names
+- We want to fix foreign key names

-- I want to eliminate ambiguous relationships (I want to fix the intent)
+- We want to eliminate ambiguous relationships (fix the intent)

-- I want to improve readability for the team
+- We want to improve readability within the team

 Once we clarify the relationship between convention and explicit configuration, the relationships in EF Core are determined in the following order: